 Inspired by the legacy of radical and queer Black feminists of the 1970s and ’80s, Revolutionary Mothering is a movement-shifting anthology that centres marginalized mothers of colour.
 Oppressed mothers activate a powerful vision of the future while navigating tangible concerns in the present, move beyond individual narratives of choice toward collective solutions, live for more than themselves, and remain accountable to a future that they cannot always see.

-Queer of Colour Histories of Toronto
+Queer of Colour Formations in Toronto

 Toronto’s rich history of activism by queer and trans people who are Black, Indigenous, or of colour (QTBIPOC) remains largely unwritten and unarchived, until now.
 The first collection of its kind to feature the art, activism, and writings of QTBIPOC in Toronto, Marvellous Grounds tells the stories that have shaped Toronto’s landscape but are frequently forgotten or erased.